My white friend, Rob, said,

 Right now, our world needs a lot more people giving hope and practical help; and, you, my friend, can be one of them.
 PLEASE be one of them!

 P.S.S.
-If you have been following me online for some time, and you are white (or, if you prefer, of European-descent), I want to say thank you for being a friend who is willing to hear things from my perspective.
-Even if you disagree with me, thank you for disagreeing without becoming disagreeable.
+If you have been following me online for some time, and you are white (or, if you prefer, of European descent), I want to say thank you for being a friend who is willing to hear things from my perspective.
+Even if you disagree with me, thank you for disagreeing without becoming disagreeable or disrespectful.
 Thank you for not letting our discussions degenerate into mean-spirited, destructive attacks.
-I think we are both made better by such honest, mutually-respectful exchanges.
+I think we are both made better by such honest, mutually respectful exchanges.

-(FYI- I first posted this on 4/29/2017, and revised it slightly in light of the recent developments in MN and GA).
+(FYI- I first posted this on 4/29/2017, and revised it slightly in light of the recent racial and political tensions in our country).